greyshell/libO2/docs/index.md

 ## How to use

-- Review the header files located at `include/` to understand the exposed APIs.
+- Review the header files located at `include/` directory to understand the `exposed` APIs.
 - Write a sample program like `example_stack.c`
 ```
 /*